idleberg/atom-local-storage/README.md

 * Local Storage: Open Item
 * Local Storage: Save Item
-* Local Storage: Delete Item
+* Local Storage: Remove Item

 Also take note that several tweaks can be made through the package settings!